gawindx/homebridge-risco-platform/README.md

 ## TODO:
-* Add the ability to set the arming / partial / night / disarm commands
 * Allow the ability to monitor panels from multiple sites (only from the same RiscoCloud account) - requires modification of 'app.js' and 'risco.js'
-* Edit the RiscoAccessories file to simplify the declaration of accessories using a common trunk to all accessories
 * Add Cameras (Partially done but may not be usable)
 * Add the ability to define custom detector types - Partially made with the support of "Custom" detectors (water / fire / gas / CO2 / temperature threshold detector) as the risco hardware supports.
 This information does not go back in the interface RiscoCloud, it requires a manual addition.